josealarconchacon/applied-ai-system-project/README.md

 ```

 The 19 tests cover the core scheduling behaviors built into PawPal+, marking tasks as complete and verifying that daily/weekly recurring tasks correctly generate a next occurrence.
 They also validate schedule generation, making sure high-priority tasks are placed first and that tasks exceeding the available time budget get skipped.
 Beyond that, the suite checks that `sort_by_time()` returns slots in the right order, that `filter_tasks()` correctly narrows results by completion status or pet name, and that `detect_conflicts()` catches two tasks assigned to the same time slot.

+Since the agentic workflow was added, the suite has grown to 26 tests total: the original 19 plus 7 new tests in `test_agent.py` covering the `SchedulingAgent`'s no-conflict path, priority-based tiebreak, alphabetical tiebreak, full step-by-step logging, error handling when `act()` fails, the `max_resolution_attempts` cutoff, and most importantly, a test that checks the agent's conflict resolution clears a task's _entire_ duration.
+That last test exists specifically because an earlier version of the agent only shifted a conflicting task by a flat 15 minutes, which could still overlap a longer task.
+The test now locks in the fix.

 Confidence Level: ⭐⭐⭐½ (3.5/5)